Why do you want to switch contracts mid-term?

 the price of your tariff has increased

 you want to upgrade your phone

 you're not happy with the level of signal or customer service

 If you use a pay-as-you-go service then it is quite simple to switch as you are not tied into any agreement.
-Our guide on making the most of PAYG mobile services can help you get the best deal.

 However, if you have signed a contract with your mobile provider, you will find it a little trickier to get out of your contract early.

 What can I do to cancel my contract?

 If you want to cancel your contract mid-term, the first thing to do is contact your service provider and suss them out to see what their policy is on ending a contract early.